pietrosig/c-backprop/README.md

 # c-backprop
-A small Backpropagation implementation in C.

-It is capable of computing gradients for scalar functions.
+A small Backpropagation implementation in C, capable of computing gradients for scalar functions.

 The computational graph is Pyotrch like (i.e. computed at runtime).